1. What is the difference between House and Travel basketball?

 The easiest and preferred method to register for CYA Basketball is online registration.
 To register by mail, please contact the registrar, Cindy Aune, at

-The registration deadline for Travel basketball is October 1st in order for CYA to conduct tryouts and select the teams the first two weeks of October.
-After October 1st, individuals can still try out for Travel teams by attending at least 2 of the tryouts but they will have to register for House (if they make a travel team, their registration will be switched to Travel).
+The registration deadline for the Travel basketball tryouts is October 1 in order for CYA to conduct tryouts and select the teams the first two weeks of October.
+After October 1, individuals can still try out for Travel teams by attending at least 2 of the tryouts but they will have to register for House (if they make a travel team, their registration will be switched to Travel).
 All those trying out for Travel must be registered for either House or Travel by the second night of tryouts for their age-level.
 If a player does not make a Travel team, they will automatically be moved to the House program.

 IMPORTANT: You must register by the date of the second tryout for your child’s grade in order to participate in the tryouts.